 Students will learn to search the professional literature to find current, evidence-based treatment methods.

 Students will learn to assess the quality of the evidence they find pertaining to treatment.

 Students, after identifying appropriate evidence-base therapies, will learn how to apply treatment methods.

 Students will learn how to appropriately monitor client progress in therapy using ongoing data keeping methods appropriate to the chosen treatment method.

 As a clinical practicum, students are assigned one or more clients who exhibit a fluency or voice disorder.
 The students will evaluate and treat clients under the supervision of the clinical supervisor.
 There is a once-a-week group meeting to discuss clients and receive instruction on clincial methods.

-Students should review their notes from the SPHSC 537 Fluency Disorders or the SPHSC 535 Voice Disorders class.
-Students should be familiar with researching current literature for information related to their client(s).
+Students should review their notes from the SPHSC 535 Voice Disorders class as well as the Glossary of Terms document on the website.
+Students should be familiar with searching current literature for information related to their client(s).